 Taking the baton from the 718 Cayman GT4, the all-new 718 Cayman GT4 RS has, if anything, taken a little too long to arrive.
-But it’s finally here, and Cayman fans like us can hardly contain their excitement.
+After years of hoping and waiting, it is finally here, and Cayman fans like us can hardly contain their excitement.

 This update is the first RS since the Cayman ranges’ premiere in 2005.
 The 2021 GT4 RS is designed to be a racecar for the road.
 A promise that it delivers with its high-tech aerodynamics package, lightweight design, powerful engine, and deafening sound that will most likely have you banned from your neighborhood.